csaea/sandbox/README.md

 # The CSAEA Sandbox

-Welcome to the CSAEA Sandbox, where you can practice low-stakes, ephemeral coding, using JupyterLab and Binder.
-Note that it will **not** save your work.
-So think of it as a whiteboard, your personal coding lab, ready for experimentation.
+Welcome to the CSAEA Sandbox, where you can use JupyterLab and Biner to practice temporary, ephemeral coding.
+In other words, Binder will **not** save your work!
+What!?
+This is by design.
+Think of it as a whiteboard, an experimental lab to explore without consequence.

 Once you fire up the JupyterLab Binder, you’ll find an interactive coding environment waiting for you right in your browser.
 It might take a minute to get going—just let it do its thing.

 ---